How to get started with Montessori

 So, here is the situation: You have a toddler and you just discovered Montessori.
-You don’t know exactly what Montessori is, but you’ve been doing some reading and you like what you are learning.
+You don’t know exactly what Montessori is all about, but you’ve been doing some reading and you like what you are learning.
 Now, you’re wondering how to get started with Montessori.

 You’re really wanting to take a few steps to integrate Montessori into your home, though.
 You aren’t sure how far you want to take the changes, you just want to start with a change or two at a time.